bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 If a :strong:`Plugin Directory`\  is specified :strong:`Plugin Names`\  defines, which plugins get loaded.

 If :strong:`Plugin Names`\  is not defined, all plugins get loaded.

+The program :ref:`bpluginfo` can be used, to retrieve information about a specific plugin.

 .. _fdPlugins: